 So I carefully selected my subjects –

-I had to take American history and English (compulsory according to Rotary as we were ‘foreigners’).
-I chose typing, ag shop (agricultural workshop – farming, welding, etc making me a member of the FFA – Future Farmers of America), annual staff (making the school annual, acting as a journalist, selling ads in town – a hoot!).
+I had to take American history and English was compulsory according to Rotary as we were ‘foreigners’.
+I chose typing, ag shop (agricultural workshop – farming, welding, etc making me an automatic member of the FFA – Future Farmers of America), annual staff (making the school annual, acting as a journalist, selling ads in town – a hoot!).

 Here’s me focusing on my typing.
 I reached a blistering 19 words a minute with ten mistakes.